 This method of anesthesia is utilized for either patients whose medical condition is a contraindication for office based IV anesthesia (for example certain heart and lung diseases), or those individuals undergoing procedures better managed in a operating room environment.
 This includes some pathology, most facial fractures, jaw reconstruction, and facial reconstruction.
 The anesthesia is administered by an anesthesiologist and an anesthesia team.

 Oral Facial Surgery is unique in that the administration of anesthesia is a part of the specialty in which Dr. Gonzalez and Dr. Carr are licensed to practice.
 The Oral and Maxillofacial Surgery residency programs have board regulated mandatory requirements for hospital based anesthesia training, with residents serving a required number of months functioning as an anesthesia resident.
-To become board certified by the American Board of Oral and Maxillofacial Surgery, Dr. Gonzalez and Carr had to successfully pass written and orally examinations in many areas, including anesthesia.
+To become board certified by the American Board of Oral and Maxillofacial Surgery, Drs.
+Carr or Gonzalez had to successfully pass written and orally examinations in many areas, including anesthesia.
 Once in private practice, the doctors were tested and the office was inspected by state board examiners to be in compliance with board requirements.
 Dr Gonzalez and Dr. Carr were issued and maintain a current license to administer office anesthesia.
-Dr. Gonzalez and Carr are also ACLS and CPR certified.
+Drs.
+Carr or Gonzalez are also ACLS and CPR certified.
 All staff employees are current in CPR training.
 Our priority is providing you a comfortable experience, excellent care, with the utmost attention to safety.